Investment Performance Reporting Best Practices 2022

 Ask them what they expect the performance to be relative to their benchmark.
 Get this number prior to generating the performance of the fund or account.
 It should be a good indication of what the IRR will be for the month or quarter.

-This also saves you from a lot of after the fact research when the PM tells you the “performance looks wrong”.
+This also saves you from a lot of after the fact research when the PM tells you the “performance looks wrong."
 You can do the research while you are producing the performance and if there is a big difference, you now know why and can articulate it to the portfolio manager.

 2. Leverage a Quality Assurance System

-How to Build Your Quality Assurance System
+Build a Quality Assurance System

-Build your own quality assurance system by identifying all of the data points that are going to end up on internal or client reports.
+But if you do, you can build your own quality assurance system by identifying all of the data points that are going to end up on internal or client reports.

 1. Export the data to Excel, if you have a small data set or SQL or other data base if you are dealing with larger volumes of data.